UMEssen/fhir-former/README.md

 # FHIRFormer

 FHIRFormer is a transformer-based model for processing and analyzing FHIR (Fast Healthcare Interoperability Resources) data.
-It provides tools for pretraining models on FHIR data and documents, as well as downstream tasks like ICD coding, image analysis, and main diagnosis prediction.
+It provides tools for pretraining models on FHIR data and documents, as well as downstream tasks like ICD coding, image analysis, readmission prediction, and mortality prediction.

 ## Features